 Day 1: Arrival to Oban

-You arrive in Oban, this cozy fishing village with a beautiful location in a beautiful bay.
-If you are already there, you can leave your luggage on board and then take a tour of the city.
+You arrive in Oban, a cozy fishing village located in a beautiful bay.
+If you arrive earlier, you can leave your luggage on board and then take a tour of the city.

 Oban is also known as the Pearl of the West Highlands, with its winding alleys and picturesque bay full of yachts, ferries and small fishing boats.